cosmocommerce/magento2-module-alipay/README.md

 # magento2-module-alipay
 Alipay payment gateway for magento2

-Module has been upgraded from magento1, now accept your suggestions and feature requests!
+Module has been upgraded from magento 1.
+We would release it to public soon.

+Now accept your suggestions and feature requests!

 Please email us:  opensource@cosmocommerce.com or sales@cosmocommerce.com.